Adam: Yeah? What would you know, Wiley?

 Anorgasmia is the inability to reach orgasm.

-for more information on the subject and consult a sexuologist if you need advice.
+See Wikipedia for more information on the subject and consult a sexologist if you need advice.

 Also not to be confused with people desperately trying to avoid having an orgasm.

 - The main plotline of Nageki no Kenkō Yūryōji, known in the US as F3: Frantic, Frustrated, and Female.
 Hiroe Ogawa is suffering this trope, and the story is about the various (unsuccessful) attempts to resolve this.

 - Played seriously in Futari Ecchi when Yura had a bout of not feeling anything during sex and not reaching a climax due to being completely exhausted from the summer heat.